Philomena892/AndreevMoek/README.md

 ## Our solutions

-Our work so far can be found in the main directory.
+First attempts:

 `twoRobotsNaive.lp` contains a solution to the instance `simple_cross.lp` where there is a single vertex conflict.
 The conflict is solved by letting one robot wait for a single time step.

 `solve-multiple-vertexConflicts-M.lp` is a work in progress.
 It builds upon twoRobotsNaive.lp and is designed to solve multiple vertex conflicts between two robots.
 Thus it aims at the problem instance `double_cross.lp`.

+In the folder `CBS` a version of the CBS algorithm can be found.
+Currently this is a work in progress.